CaptainSwag101/New-Super-Mario-Brothers-X/README.md

 All content and characters are the property of Nintendo and their respective owners.
 No copyright infringement is intended.

-If you enjoy this game, then please support Nintendo and buy a Wii U.
+If you enjoy this game, then please support Nintendo and buy a Wii U or a 3DS.

     Copyright (C) 2014 James Pelster "CaptainSwag101"

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by